rujealfon/vue-playground/README.md

 # Vue Playground - Feature-Based Architecture

-A modern Vue.js application built with a feature-based architecture designed for medium to large-scale applications.
+A modern Vue.js application built with a feature-based architecture and comprehensive WordPress-like mock API designed for medium to large-scale applications.

 ## 🏗️ Architecture Overview